 The cost of moving labor is determined by the weight and number of items that need to be moved, special packing or handling instructions, and the time it will take to pack and unpack your moving truck.
 Moving companies calculate costs differently, so always compare local movers to get the best price.
 In addition to your base labor budget, set aside some cash on moving day to tip your movers; most tip 10% to 20% of their moving costs*.
 If you recruit friends to help you with the manual labor, don’t forget to include pizza and soda for the crew in your budget!

 To total transportation costs, a moving company takes into account the size truck you’ll need to hold your belongings and how far you are moving.
 Unpakt offers an easy way to inventory the items you need to move, calculate the equipment and labor you’ll need, and book moving services online for a guaranteed price.

-If you rent a truck to drive yourself, budget for added insurance, gas, and mileage costs not included in the base price.
+If you rent a truck to drive yourself, the budget for added insurance, gas, and mileage costs not included in the base price.
 You may also need to buy a lock if you are planning to leave your items in the truck unsupervised.

 If you’re unable to unpack your moving truck immediately, you may need to temporarily place your belongings into storage.
-If this is part of your moving plan, figure in monthly costs for the storage unit, any deposits the unit requires, additional packing/unpacking costs, and a lock to put on your storage unit.
+If this is part of your moving plan, figure in monthly costs for the storage unit, any deposits the unit requires additional packing/unpacking costs, and a lock to put on your storage unit.
 Some moving companies will temporarily store items for an additional fee, saving you the hassle of coordinating these extra costs.

-Now that you’ve got your pre-move expenses all set, for help budgeting after your move, checkout Unpakt Blog’s Post-Move Expenses to Plan for.
+Now that you’ve got your pre-move expenses all set, for help budgeting after your move, check out Unpakt Blog’s Post-Move Expenses to Plan for.